ziolai/finite_element_electrical_engineering/project-based-assignment/making_mayonnaise/readme.md

 A third alternative is to study computational fluid dynamics models of the rheometer that determines the plateau shear modulus.
 One thus needs to solve a rotating lid-driven cavity Stokes flow model for a shear-thinning non-Newtonian fluid.

+## Section 5: Intermediate Level: Lid-Driven Cavity Stokes Flow for Shear-Thinning Non-Newtonian Fluid

+### Section 1.5: Newtonian Fluid

+Perform lid-driven cavity Stokes flow simulations with translation shear for Newtonian fluid.

+<b>Coding</b>: see seperate notebook [ferrite_stokes_lid_driven_square.ipynb](./ferrite_stokes_lid_driven_square.ipynb) (in progress).

+### Section 2.5: Non-Newtonian Fluid

+Perform lid-driven cavity Stokes flow simulations with translation shear for visco-elastic (non-Newtonian) fluid with shear-thinning behavior.
+Extend previous case by e.g. a power-law for the viscosity (provide examples here).

-## Section 5: Rotating-Lid-Driven Cavity Stokes Flow for Shear-Thinning Non-Newtonian Fluid
+## Section 6: Expert Level: Rotating-Lid-Driven Cavity Stokes Flow for Shear-Thinning Non-Newtonian Fluid

+(Include schematic representation from the book).

-### Section 1.5: Pre-Processor
+### Section 1.6: Pre-Processor

 The preprocessor consist of the following two components: